pedropbazzo/advanced_angular_workshop/day_two/tasks/Task_3/Create_And_Test_BookItemComponent.md

-# Create BookItemComponent and Test the BookListcomponent
+# Create BookItemComponent and Test the BookListComponent

 1. Create a `BookItemComponent` which get a book via Input Decorator and use it as a child component inside the `BookListComponent`
 2. To test the `BookListComponent` you need to create a mock/ stub for `BookItemComponent` and for `BookDataService`.